equinor/ert/docs/reference/configuration/observations.rst

 GENERAL_OBSERVATION keyword
 ---------------------------

-The GENERAL_OBSERVATION keyword is used together with the GEN_DATA and GEN_PARAM type.
+The GENERAL_OBSERVATION keyword is used together with the GEN_DATA type.
 This pair of observation and data types are typically used when you want to update something special which does not fit into any of the predefined types.
 The ERT application just treats GENERAL_OBSERVATION (and also GEN_DATA) as a range of numbers with no